udrag/Linear_Regression_dev/README.md

 # Linear_Neural_Networks

-My first project after completing the Course Machine Learning Specialisation on Coursera.
-In this repository, you will find a Linear Neural Network model built to predict Bucharest's next day's average temperature.
+My first project post completing the Machine Learning Specialization on Coursera focuses on predicting the next day's average temperature in Bucharest using a Linear Neural Network model.

-In this project, you will find several classes and functions that build a predictor to estimate a quantitative target.
-This project aims to provide a framework able to work on any numerical data as long as the target value is positioned in the first column and there are no missing values.
+Within this repository, you'll discover classes and functions forming a predictor for estimating quantitative targets.
+The objective is to offer a versatile framework applicable to any numerical dataset, provided the target value is in the first column, and there are no missing values.

-The framework will be going through the following steps:
+The framework involves the following steps:

-1. Split data into 3 sets: training, cross-validation and test.
+1. Divide data into three sets: training, cross-validation, and test.
-     - Training will be used to find the coefficients.
+   - Training identifies coefficients.
-     - Cross-validation will be used to assess and select the model.
+   - Cross-validation assesses and selects the model.
-     - Test will be used to assess the selected model.
-This will reduce the selection bias.
+   - Testing validates the selected model, minimizing selection bias.

-3. Find the best parameters for the Random Forest Regressor using train and cross-validation sets.
+2. Identify optimal parameters for the Random Forest Regressor using training and cross-validation sets.

-4. Computes a Random Forest Regressor to calculate the Gini values of the features.
+3. Utilize a Random Forest Regressor to compute Gini values for features.

-5. Through a Linear Regression OLS method, the MSE is plotted for adding subsequently one by one the features to the model.
+4. Implement a Linear Regression OLS method to plot Mean Squared Error (MSE), adding features sequentially to the model.

-6. Scatter plotting the selected features concerning the target variable.
+5. Create scatter plots for selected features concerning the target variable.

-7. Build a neural network with Leaky ReLU (Leaky Rectified Linear Units) activation.
+6. Construct a neural network with Leaky Rectified Linear Units (ReLU) activation.

-8. Build a linear regression using sklearn library (this method uses the OLS method or normal equation to find the coefficients).
-9. Build a linear regression using gradient descent through partial derivatives to update the coefficient until convergence is reached.
+7. Develop linear regression models using the sklearn library, employing both the OLS method and gradient descent through partial derivatives until convergence.

-10. Plot the predicted values using the test set from all three models vs the actual values from the test set.
+8. Generate plots comparing predicted values from the test set for all three models against actual values.

-11. Assign the model's, standardization and polynomial transformation information for later use.
+9. Record model information, standardization, and polynomial transformation details for future use.

-Just to let you know, although the aim is to automate the modeling process, manual input might be required.
-All functions allow manual input of parameters.
+Despite the aim to automate modeling, certain functions allow manual parameter input.
+Manual input is facilitated across all functions.

-The project relies on the functions included in the utils.py file.
-There are two sections that group modeling functions and plot ones.
-Although you might find that some modeling functions also have included plots, these are referred to as part of the modeling functions.
+The project relies on functions in the `utils.py` file, categorized into modeling and plot sections.
+Note that some modeling functions may include plots, considered part of the modeling functions.